Rei-SwitchBot/faq/en-us/Contact Sensor.md

 Make sure you have the latest version of SwitchBot app to get bug fixes.

-Make sure the Bluetooth of your mobile device is
+Make sure the Bluetooth of your mobile device is ON.

-ON

-.

 Check if the location permission for SwitchBot app is on.

-Please place the Contact Sensor within

-the Bluetooth range of your phone
+Please place the Contact Sensor within the Bluetooth range of your phone.

-.

 Place your phone near the Motion Sensor or Contact Sensor and then try it again.

-If it doesn't work, Please submit a feedback.

-Send feedback

-To receive a technical help from SwitchBot support team, follow these steps:

-On your same device, Go to SwitchBot app > Tap Profile > Tap Feedback > Select the product (which you need support for) > Specify info to help describe your issue.

 ---